umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Going-live/index.md

 The last step before your website is live and accessible to the public is deploying it to the Live environment.
 When everything has been tested on your development environment or locally you are ready to deploy the site to your live environment and making it public.

 :::tip
-If you would like to keep track of what goes on with your website after it has gone live you can set up a[deployment webhook](../../Deployment/Deployment-Webhook).
+If you would like to keep track of what goes on with your website after it has gone live you can set up a [deployment webhook](../../Deployment/Deployment-Webhook).
 This is a great way to keep an eye on your project and it works great with [Slack](https://slack.com/).
 :::

 :::note